zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

               .. type:: string

-            - The payment method has been enabled but needs the merchant to finish the boarding process to be active.
+            - Mollie is waiting for you to finish onboarding in the Merchant Dashboard before the payment method can be activated.

           * - ``pending-review``